 Option Meaning -c string Commands are read from string , if present.
-Any arguments after string -D are interpreted as positional parameters, starting with \$0.
-A list of all double-quoted strings preceded by \$ is printed on the standard ouput.
+Any arguments after string are interpreted as positional parameters, starting with \$0 . -D A list of all double-quoted strings preceded by \$ is printed on the standard ouput.
 These are the strings that are subject to language translation when the current locale is not C or POSIX.
-This also turns on the $-n$ option. -i Interactive shell.
-Ignore signals TERM, INT, and QUIT.
-With job control in effect, TTIN, TTOU, and TSTP are also ignored. -o option Takes the same arguments as set -o. -s Read commands from the standard input.
-If an argument is given to bash , this flag takes precedence (i.e., the argument won't be treated as a script name and standard input will be read). -r Restricted shell.
-See Chapter 10, bash Administration.
+This also turns on the - n option. -i Interactive shell.
+Ignores signals TERM, INT, and QUIT.
+With job control in effect, TTIN, TTOU, and TSTP are also ignored. -1 Makes bash act as if invoked as a login shell. -o option Takes the same arguments as set -o . -0, +0 shopt-option shopt-option is one of the shell options accepted by the shopt builtin.
+If shopt-option is present, -O sets the value of that option; +O unsets it.
+If shopt-option is not supplied, the names and values of the shell options accepted by shopt are printed on the standard output.
+If the invocation option is +O , the output is displayed in a format that may be reused as input. -5 Reads commands from the standard input.
+If an argument is given to bash , this flag takes precedence (i.e., the argument won't be treated as a script name and standard input will be read).